carlgranfelt/netapp-bootcamp/README.md

 <p align="center"><img src="images/k8s-header.png"></p>

-# LabNetApp
+# NetApp Trident Bootcamp

 ## A. Trident with K8s (with CSI)

-The section has been tested with the Lab-on-Demand Using "Trident with Kubernetes and ONTAP v3.1" which comes by default with Trident 19.07 already installed on Kubernetes 1.15.3.
-The configure_bootcamp.sh will modify the environment by:
+The bootcamp requires the [NetApp Lab-on-Demand](https://labondemand.netapp.com/) "Trident with Kubernetes and ONTAP v3.1" lab which comes by default with Trident 19.07 already installed on Kubernetes 1.15.3.
+The provided [configure_bootcamp.sh](trident_with_k8s/deploy/configure_bootcamp.sh) within this repo will modify the environment by:

 - Installing and creating a MetalLB configuration
 - Upgading k8s to 1.18